 Please state if you want free or sponsored patching when you send us the files.

-STEPS TO GET THE DUMP FROM WINDOWS:
+STEPS TO GET THE DUMPS FROM WINDOWS:

 How to dump DSDT and SSDT files from Windows using AIDA64: